Hello growers! Let’s learn about feeding our plants their first dose of nutrients.

 Don’t just pour water into one spot.
-If you do the water will make a hole through your soil and your pot won’t be evenly saturated with nutrient rich water.
+If you do the water will make a hole through your soil and your pot won’t be evenly saturated.

 I like to use a watering can with a long neck for more control.
 Avoid getting water on the leaves, they are young and easily damaged.

 That’s it for your first feeding.
 In about 24 hours you will see a lot more growth from your plant.
 This means the nutrients are working.

 Water your plant as needed, when the first top inch of soil is completely dry.
 For a plant this young, it might not need another watering until a week from now.
 Its root system is still small and won’t be able to suck up all that water just yet.
 The temperature of your grow area will also affect how often you need to water your plants.

 Every week after you will feed your plants a higher dosage of nutrients.
 As your plants get bigger, they get hungrier for more nutrients and water.

 Thanks for reading this article.
 I hope it helped you a getting started feeding you plants their first dose of nutrients.
 If you have any questions or suggestions on how to improve this article, leave a comment below.